lazukr/discord-bot/README.md

 # Discord Bot

 This is an updated project to play around with Discord bots built using [`Eris`](https://github.com/abalabahaha/eris).
+Mainly using [`Eris' CommandClient`](https://abal.moe/Eris/docs/0.17.1/CommandClient) feature.

 This is also to test ideas:

 1. Have separate projects and utilize [`lerna`](https://github.com/lerna/lerna) to manage them.
 So far they are:
     - Discord Bot itself